rs75/rs75.github.io/index.md

   <img src="logo.png" style="max-width:300px"/>
 </p>

-We specialize in creating sophisticated data applications, offering both proprietary solutions and expert consultancy in data engineering and data science.
-Our team is proficient in modern technologies and platforms.
-We develop and operate our own software and help others to build theirs.
+We build sophisticated data applications, offering both proprietary software and expert consulting in data engineering and data science.
+Our team excels in modern technologies, developing and operating our own applications, while helping clients build theirs

 ## Who We Are